VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: Conclusion

 \section{Conclusion}

-Our study demonstrates that well-designed visualization can play a critical role in enabling end-users to align context for chatbots.
+Our study shows that giving users control over context engineering has benefits and that well-designed visualization can play a critical role in enabling them to align context for chatbots.
 Even as LLM-based systems advance and retrieval processes become more complex, the benefits of visualization we observed are likely to remain essential for sustainable human-AI collaboration.
 Our findings suggest that visualization should be considered a valuable design strategy in the development of future systems.